awsdocs/aws-organizations-docs/doc_source/orgs_getting-started_concepts.md

 A container for [accounts](#account) within a [root](#root)\.
 An OU also can contain other OUs, enabling you to create a hierarchy that resembles an upside\-down tree, with a root at the top and branches of OUs that reach down, ending in accounts that are the leaves of the tree\.
 When you attach a policy to one of the nodes in the hierarchy, it flows down and affects all the branches \(OUs\) and leaves \(accounts\) beneath it\.
 An OU can have exactly one parent, and currently each account can be a member of exactly one OU\.

 **Account**  <a name="account"></a>
-A standard AWS account that contains your AWS resources\.
-You can attach a policy to an account to apply controls to only that one account\.
+An account in Organizations is a standard AWS account that contains your AWS resources and the identities that can access those resources\.
+An AWS account is **not** the same thing as a "user account"\.
+An [AWS user](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_identity-management.html#intro-identity-users) is an identity that you create using AWS Identity and Access Management \(IAM\) and takes the form of either an [IAM user with long\-term credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html), or an [IAM role with short\-term credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html)\.
+A single AWS account can, and typically does contain many users and roles\.
-There are two types of accounts in an organization: a single account that is designated as the management account, and member accounts\.
+There are two types of accounts in an organization: a single account that is designated as the management account, and one or more member accounts\.
 + The **management account** is the account that you use to create the organization\.
 From the organization's management account, you can do the following:
   + Create accounts in the organization
   + Invite other existing accounts to the organization